Wilkeson School

 Wilkeson School is a public elementary school building in Wilkeson, Washington.
-Built in 1912 and still in operation, making it the oldest elementary school in Washington still in use, it was added to the National Register of Historic Places in 1976.
+Built in 1912 and still in operation, it was added to the National Register of Historic Places in 1976.

 History

 On a reconnaissance trip for the Northern Pacific Railroad in 1869, Samuel Wilkeson located vast coal and sandstone deposits.
 In 1876 the railroad built a line from Tacoma to the Wilkeson vicinity to develop the coal deposits.
 The town of Wilkeson started as a small camp near the coal mines.

 The town's school cost $26,985 to build, financed by bonds issued by the school district.
 It served the first 8 grades of students.

 In 1913, a student at the school sued the principal for whipping him.
 After two trials, the principal was acquitted.

 In 1971, the school was closed due to a levy defeat, and was leased for some time by a local church.
 At an unknown date, the building was reopened as a school.
 The school underwent internal renovations during the 2017–2018 school year.